The Invisible Hand Foundation (John and Daria Barry Foundation)

 This foundation does not have a public application process.

-All grants are made at the discretion of the five family trustees to organizations they have identified through their own research, networks, and priorities.
+All grants are made at the discretion of the five family trustees to organisations they have identified through their own research, networks, and priorities.
 The foundation awarded 30 grants in 2023 and has consistently increased its grantmaking as assets have grown.

 Decision Timeline